 The costs of normal maintenance and repairs that do not add to the value of the asset, or materially extend asset lives, are not capitalized.
 Improvements are capitalized and are depreciated over the remaining useful lives of the related capital assets or remaining period of the lease, as applicable.

-Capital assets of the school are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets are depreciated using the straight-line method over the following estimated useful life:

+Equipment

-Equipment 5 years
+5 years